Distributed $(\Delta+1)$-Coloring in Graphs of Bounded Neighborhood Independence: Introduction and Related Work

 \subsection{Organization of the paper}

-The remainder of the paper is organized as follows.
-In \Cref{sec:overview}, we give a highlevel description of all our technical steps that are needed to prove \Cref{thm:mainNeighborhood,thm:lowerbound}.
+In \Cref{sec:overview}, we give a high-level description of all our technical steps that are needed to prove \Cref{thm:mainNeighborhood,thm:lowerbound}.
 The algorithm that leads to the upper bound of \Cref{thm:mainNeighborhood} is a recursive algorithm.
 The recursive subproblems are defined in \Cref{sec:recsubproblems}.
 The recursive structure consists of two main steps, \emph{slack generation} and \emph{color space reduction}, which are described in \Cref{sec:intro:slackgeneration,sec:intro:colspacereduction}, respectively.
-At the core of the color space reduction part is an algorithm to efficiently compute qualitatively \emph{list defective coloring} in graphs with small neighborhood independence by using an efficient algorithm to compute good quality \emph{list arbdefective colorings} (definitions, see below). \Cref{sec:overview} is concluded with \Cref{sec:intro:lower}, which describes the highlevel ideas of the lower bound result given by \Cref{thm:lowerbound}.
+At the core of the color space reduction part is an algorithm to efficiently compute \emph{list defective colorings} in graphs with small neighborhood independence by using an efficient algorithm to compute good quality \emph{list arbdefective colorings} (definitions, see below). \Cref{sec:overview} is concluded with \Cref{sec:intro:lower}, which describes the high-level ideas of the lower bound result given by \Cref{thm:lowerbound}.
 The technical details of the paper appear in three sections. \Cref{sec:arbtodef,sec:MainSection} contain the main technical contributions of the paper, the details on how to get from list arbdefective to list defective colorings and the recursive structure and analysis of our main algorithm.
 The formal proof of the lower bound appears in \Cref{sec:lowerbound}.